-The Vermont Fair Employment Practices Act prohibits discrimination in employment on the basis of race, color, religion, national origin, sex (including sexual harassment), sexual orientation, gender identity, ancestry, place of birth, age (18 years or older), or disability (VT Stat.
+The Vermont Fair Employment Practices Act prohibits discrimination in employment based on race, color, religion, national origin, sex (including sexual harassment), sexual orientation, gender identity, ancestry, place of birth, age (18 years or older),crime victim status, or disability (VT Stat.
 Tit.
 21 Sec.
 495 et seq.).
-The Act also prohibits discrimination against any employee or prospective employee on the basis of human immunodeficiency virus (HIV)-positive status and prohibits requiring an HIV test as a condition of employment.
+The Act also prohibits discrimination against any employee or prospective employee based on human immunodeficiency virus (HIV)-positive status and prohibits requiring an HIV test as a condition of employment.

 Coverage.
 The Act covers all public and private employers in the state, including employment agencies and labor unions.